wifiphisher/wifiphisher/README.md

 <p align="center"><img src="https://sophron.github.io/wifiphisher/wifiphisher.png" /></p>

 ## About
-Wifiphisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain secret passphrases or other credentials.
+Wifiphisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
 It is primarily a social engineering attack that unlike other methods it does not include any brute forcing.
-It is an easy way for obtaining credentials from captive portals and third party login pages or WPA/WPA2 pre-shared keys.
+It is an easy way for obtaining credentials from captive portals and third party login pages (e.g. in social networks) or WPA/WPA2 pre-shared keys.

 Wifiphisher works on Kali Linux and is licensed under the GPL license.